Francis Wright (industrialist): Osmaston-by-Ashbourne

 On the death of his maternal grandfather, Wright inherited the 3,500 acre estate of Osmaston, just south of Ashbourne, Derbyshire, later expanding it to over 5000 acres.
-In 1845, he embarked on the construction of a 70 roomed neo-Tudor manor, and with it, the village of Osmaston.
+In 1845, he embarked on the construction of a 70 roomed neo-Tudor manor, and with it, part of the village of Osmaston.
 Osmaston Manor was designed by architect Henry Isaac Stevens, who also designed the new village church St Martin's Church, Osmaston.
 In many aspects, the design for the Manor reflected Tissington Hall, the family home of Wright's wife, and of some of his own ancestors.
 Considered second only to Chatsworth in splendour, the manor was revolutionary for its time, being built with functioning electricity, and an underground railway to transport coal to hydraulic lifts around the house.
 After Wright's death, the manor was left to his eldest son, John; however, due to financial difficulties it was sold to Sir Andrew Walker 1st Bt in 1883.
 As was the case with many houses of the time, the Manor became too big to keep going, especially as the Walker-Okeover family seat had been moved to Okeover Hall, and so in 1965 the Manor was demolished.

-Osmaston Manor received many guests during its lifetime, notably Queen Mary's parents the Duke and Duchess of Teck, on a brief visit while travelling in the North, and TRH the Duke and Duchess of Gloucester.
+Osmaston Manor received many guests during its lifetime, notably Queen Mary's parents the Duke and Duchess of Teck, on a brief visit while travelling in the North, and the Duke and Duchess of Gloucester.